-Covid-19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response
+Covid 19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response

-Watch the live stream below
+Watch video of the live stream below

-Director-General of Health Ashley Bloomfield is hosting a question and answer session with the public via Facebook live this afternoon.
+Director-General of Health Ashley Bloomfield hosted a question and answer session with the public via Facebook live this afternoon.

 Despite this being Bloomfield's first such session – up until now, he has been fronting press conferences at the Beehive in Wellington - he jumped straight in.